 And over time, even the death benefit is greater which helps give you protection from inflation that you won’t get with term life insurance.

 How is that possible?
 More of your premium dollar goes into the cash value portion—and less goes to the agent in the form of commission.
 Can you believe that?
-Yes, Bank On Yourself Authorized Advisors actually take a significant commission cut, to enable you to have faster growth of your cash value and your death benefit, over time.
+Yes, Bank On Yourself Professionals actually take a significant commission cut, to enable you to have faster growth of your cash value and your death benefit, over time.

 But be careful who you ask to design your policy.
-Your current advisor may tell you they can do it, but if they haven’t been properly trained in designing “supercharged” whole life insurance policies, experience has shown that could result in your plan growing much more slowly, losing many of its tax benefits, or both.
+Your current agent may tell you they can do it, but if they haven’t been properly trained in designing “supercharged” whole life insurance policies, experience has shown that could result in your plan growing much more slowly, losing many of its tax benefits, or both.